Funding Changes in the 22-23 School Year

-Changes are coming to the school meals program.
 During the COVID-19 pandemic, federal programs provided funding for schools to provide free school meals for all students.
-Beginning in the 2022-2023 school year, the funding that allowed for the free meals for all will expire.
+The funding that allowed for free meals for all has expired.
 As a part of the National School Lunch Program, some students may be eligible for a free or reduced-price lunch.
 It is important parents ensure their free and reduced-price lunch applications are filled out and returned to the school district as soon as possible.

 How to Apply for Free/Reduced Meals